This privacy notice was last updated on the 1st January 2021.

 If Sammy Margo Physiotherapy acquires, merges with or is acquired by another business or company in the future, (or is in meaningful discussions about such a possibility) we may share your personal data with the other business or company, subject to appropriate assurances as to the protection of your data privacy.

-You have individual rights under the GDPR.
+You have individual rights under the UK GDPR.
 You can exercise any of these rights by contacting us using our contact details at the end of this notice or by any other means.
 Your rights are listed and explained below.
 You have the right to:

 be informed of what we do with your data;